MultiplatformKickstarter/website/content/pricing/early-adopter.md

 featured: true
 draft: false
 weight: 2
-price: "$149"
+price: "$149*"
 shoppingurl: "https://blog.multiplatformkickstarter.com"
 leadtext: "GET IT NOW"
 ---

-Be one of the first to acquire it and you will have access for ever.
+Be one of the first to acquire the access to the Premium template and you will have access for ever.

 * Slack channel access
 * Email support